Maia-Everett/lintian.eu/_posts/2024-06-01-warcraft-retrospective-28.md

 And against a foe that saps the defenders' strength by pitting the nations of the world against each other, the only way to have even a *chance* of repelling them is to unite everyone, *literally everyone*, and hope no one will stab you in the back.

+Warcraft 3 has set a high bar for the franchise.
+If future villain factions are to be seen as a credible threat, they will need to be portrayed as *at least* this smart.

 ## The Druids Arise